GregorioEG/Olist-E-Commerce-Analysis/README.md

 The data is anonymized, meaning it doesn't include names of buyers, sellers, or products.

 In the 'Queries' folder you can find all the SQL queries used in the analysis.
-In the notebook file we'll explore some of their fields.
+In the notebook file called "Olist2.ipynb" we'll explore some of their fields.
 These are the Contents we'll cover.

   1. Number of orders
+      - Count the number of daily orders
+      - Distribution of sales over the week and hours
+      - Geographic distribution
   2. Order Prices
+      - Average order price
   3. Product Categories
+      - Sales by category
+      - Distribution of product weight by category
   4. Sales Prediction
+      - Sales Forecast for a few categories
+      - Linear regresion
   5. Order Delivery
-  6. Order REviews
+  6. Order Reviews
+      - Distribution of reviews scores
   7. Customer Segmentation
+      - RFM method and scores
+      - RFM Segmentation of customers
+      - Ove Time vs Repeat Customers
   8. Product affinity
+      - What products are usually bought together
   9. Sellers
+      - Review scores vs Sales
+      - Number of sellers by orders
+      - Delivery time by seller order volume
-  10. Lead Conversion
+  |10.
+Lead Conversion

 [Data source: Olist E-Commerce](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce)